View resources

 • Non weight bare and prompt operative treatment required

-The aim of the assessment is to differentiate the children who have serious underlying pathology from the larger group of children who do not have a serious cause for their limp.
+The focus of this guideline is to differentiate the children who have a serious underlying pathology requiring urgent or emergent intervention from the larger group who do not have a serious cause for their limp.
+Other important causes of limp are included here.
+Be aware this list is not exhaustive.

 History